alexanderlarsen/Saneject/README.md

 The sample is provided as a reference project and can be studied to see how bindings, scopes, and proxies work together in practice.

 It contains a small three-scene game where the player (green bean) chases enemies (red beans) while they try to evade.
 When all enemies are caught, the game is over and restart UI appears.
-It's intentionally kept minimal so you can study the setup and learn Saneject’s core concepts without distractions.
+It's intentionally kept minimal so you can study the setup and learn Saneject's core concepts without distractions.

 ![Screenshot of Saneject sample game](Docs/sample-game-screenshot.webp)

 It shows how to use Saneject in a real (but simple) game setup:

 - **Multiple levels of binding**: Shows how you can declare bindings at different granularities (scene-wide, prefab-local, or object-local) so each piece only knows about what it needs.
-- **Cross-scene and prefab references**: Demonstrates how to connect systems that live in different scenes or inside prefabs using `SerializeInterface` and proxies, without breaking Unity’s prefab isolation.
+- **Cross-scene and prefab references**: Demonstrates how to connect systems that live in different scenes or inside prefabs using `SerializeInterface` and proxies, without breaking Unity's prefab isolation.
 - **Global scope usage**: Core systems like the game manager or score tracker are promoted to globals, making them easily accessible across the whole project without resorting to singletons.
 - **UI integration**: The sample UI is wired entirely through interfaces in an MVC-like pattern, so buttons and text elements update automatically from gameplay state, cleanly separated from game logic.
 - **Game loop orchestration**: Player, enemies, and UI are stitched together through DI so that chasing, scoring, and restarting the game all happen through clear, testable contracts instead of hard references.